Frequently Asked Questions

 I have a problem with this question.

 Look at the body as an equation.
-Where you are right now is a result of the things you have done (or not done), the food you have eaten (or not eaten), your excellent lifestyle choices (you see where this is going), and your genetics.
+Where you are right now is a result of the choices you have made, the food you have eaten (or not eaten), your excellent lifestyle choices (you see where this is going), and your genetics.

 Genetics are responsible for some of that, but that's not something we can change, so let's not waste our time discussing genetics and how much they determine our fitness. (there's a Star Trek episode in there somewhere)